 About ten years after his return to Vienna, Gruen gave a speech in which he declared, “I refuse to pay alimony for these bastard developments.”

 Victor Gruen, the mall maker, became the foremost mall critic.

 Meanwhile, America’s love affair with malls continued, for a time.
 From the 1960s to about the 1990s, it was cool to go to the mall.
 Literally—it might have been the only air-conditioned place in town.

 Mall construction peaked in 1990, and the last brand new standard conventional mall in the U.S. was built in 2006.
 A new product has entered the scene.
-A kind of shopping center that the the International Council of Shopping Centers (ICSC) calls a “Lifestyle Center.”
+A kind of shopping center that the International Council of Shopping Centers (ICSC) calls a “Lifestyle Center.”

 Lifestyle centers started appearing in the 90s.
-They are malls disguised as a main streets, with no roof and a lot more boutiques and restaurants.
+They are malls disguised as a main street, with no roof and a lot more boutiques and restaurants.
 Even though they’re full of chain stores, “Lifestyle Centers” are still sunny and walkable and bustling.
 They are kind of what Victor Gruen imagined.

 As for those old climate-controlled, fully enclosed shopping malls—some have fallen into disrepair.
 Others have actually been repurposed.
 Several shopping malls have been retrofitted into Latino community centers, like Plaza Fiesta outside of Atlanta.

 At Plaza Fiesta, a lot of stores have been cut up into much smaller mom and pop shops selling Western wear and quinceañera dresses, and Plaza Fiesta also has a steady events calendar of performances.
 These sort of community malls have finally become true third places, where people can gather and spend money.
 All in the shell of the failed design.